rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

                                P.ORACLEVCN.COM

 ````
 This is the end of LAB.
-Please clean your environment so that it is ready for the next lab
-- restore the original listener  and restart the listener.
+Please clean your environment so that it is ready for the next lab by restoring and restarting the original listener.
 ````
-cd $ORACLE_HOME/network/admin
+<copy>cd $ORACLE_HOME/network/admin
 cp  listener.backup listener.ora
 lsnrctl stop LISTCDB1
-lsnrctl start LISTCDB1
+lsnrctl start LISTCDB1</copy>
 ````

 ## Multitenant Lockdown